neapolitan-a-la-code/blog/About.md

 </td>
          <td>
 <div class="bioright">
 After graduating <strong>Emma</strong> worked at a newspaper before moving to Delhi and starting a string of jobs with start-ups.
 Loves yoda, yoga, and six music.
-Future geek-girl-developer, hoping to one day start her own business and/or replace language with emojis. ☮ ♥ ॐ
+Future geek-girl-developer, hoping to one day start her own business and/or replace language with emojis. ☮ :v:

 ʕ •ᴥ•ʔ
 <br></br> <br></br>